underscoreio/underscoreio/src/html/_drafts/deriving-the-free-monad.md

 final case class Map[F[_], A, B](fa: Free[F, A], f: A => B) extends Free[F, B]
 ~~~

 This looks a little problematic.
 We have three type parameters while `Free` only has two.
 In fact we can do away with this case!
-The reason being we inherit `map` from monad being a functor.
-It doesn't represent anything particularly monadic about a computation and crucially it doesn't represent an effectful computation.
-We can drop `Map` so long as we make sure we can implement the `map` operation in our free monad.
+We inherit `map` from monad being a functor.
+A `map` represents a pure, not an effectful, computation.
+We don't need to represent `Map` in the free monad abstract syntax tree so long as we can implement the `map` operation in our free monad.

 Our final free monad data type looks like